Awais512/Awais512/README.md

 ## Hello World! 👋

 I'm Awais Raza, a passionate Full Stack Developer with a knack for building scalable web applications.
-Currently based in the UK, I've been crafting digital solutions since 2019, including significant experience at Astute Solutions in Lahore where I specialized in financial and banking systems.
+Currently based in the UK, I've been crafting digital solutions since 2019, including significant experience at Astute Solutions in Lahore where I specialized in financial and banking systems and currently working in Manchester as a Fullstack Engineer working on a Health Care platform.

 ## 🛠️ Tech Stack